 Our General Fund spending plan is based on our Board-established core values and our commitment to continuing current programs and services to the extent that we remain fiscally solvent.
-To calculate State revenue, we are using our 2019-20 Average Daily Attendance (ADA) of 13,195.

-Spending in the General Fund is differentiated between unrestricted and restricted funds, depending on the source of funds. \$105,092,831, or 64% of our total spending, is identified as unrestricted.
-The balance, \$58,668,196, is being spent on programs with spending restrictions in place.
+Spending in the General Fund is differentiated between unrestricted and restricted funds, depending on the source of funds. \$116,133,885, or approximately 57% of our total spending, is identified as unrestricted.
+The balance, \$89,165,331, is being spent on programs with spending restrictions in place.

 Our core curriculum is funded primarily by our unrestricted revenues.
 Many enrichment programs are funded by supplemental funding, which is also considered unrestricted, and are identified in our Local Control Accountability Plan (LCAP).
-We also have restricted funds such as the Measure G parcel tax which funds elementary science specialists, technology specialists, instructional materials, and math, science and engineering classes.
+We also have restricted funds such as the Measure A parcel tax which funds elementary science teacher specialists, TK-12 technology teacher specialists, instructional materials, and math, science and engineering classes.

-We are presenting a budget based on average class sizes of 25:1 for grades K-3, 32:1 for 4-5, 30:1 for 6-8, and 31:1 for 9-12.
+We are presenting a budget based on average class sizes of 24:1 for grade TK, 25:1 for grades K-3, 30:1 for 4-5, 30:1 for 6-8, and 30:1 for 9-12.
 We channel as much of our spending as possible into the classroom, for the immediate benefit of our students.
-Currently 84% of our spending directly benefits our students.